Lightning-Universe/lightning-flash/docs/source/general/predictions.rst

 =======================

-To change how predictions are serialized you can attach a :class:`~flash.core.data.process.Serializer` to your :class:`~flash.Task`.
+To change how predictions are serialized you can attach a :class:`~flash.core.data.process.Serializer` to your :class:`~flash.core.model.Task`.
 For example, you can choose to serialize outputs as probabilities (for more options see the API reference below).